-When I travel, I usually make a conscious effort to avoid having very specific expectations.
+When I travel, I usually make a conscious effort to avoid having specific expectations.
 I plan out an itinerary, but I try to maintain a sense of equanimity about the experiences ahead.
 I like to be surprised—and I like to be able to experience new things in my own way, on my own terms.
-This sort of attitude has not only saved me some disappointment, it’s helped me to approach fairly commonplace sights and events with a sense of wonder and delight.
-As a result—and frankly, without much effort—I found myself feeling neutral, perhaps even a bit blasé, about the prospect of visiting a glacier in Patagonia.
+This sort of attitude has not only saved me some disappointment, it’s also helped me to approach fairly commonplace sights and events with a sense of wonder and delight.
+As a result—and frankly, without much effort—I found myself feeling neutral, perhaps even a bit blasé, about the prospect of visiting a glacier in Patagonia when we went there back in 2004.
 I’ve seen ice; what could this be other than a great quantity of it?
 I expected to be cold, so I packed appropriate clothing.
 I expected scenic vistas, so I packed my camera.
 And that was about as far as I thought about it.

 Stand and Deliver